nyurik/dibabel/README.md

 # OBSOLETE

-This project has been supersceeded by [DiBabel-js](https://github.com/nyurik/dibabel).
+This project has been superseded by [DiBabel-js](https://github.com/nyurik/dibabel).

 # DiBabel Bot